Delving Deep into the Differences: Mixtures vs. Compounds

 Q: Can a substance be both a mixture and a compound?

-A: No. A substance is either a mixture or a compound, not both.
-The defining characteristics – the nature of the interactions between the constituent parts and the methods required for separation – clearly distinguish the two.
-However, it's important to remember that complex substances can be mixtures of compounds.
-For example, many natural materials like wood are complex mixtures containing a variety of organic compounds.
+A: No. Still, a substance is either a mixture or a compound, not both.
+Even so, the defining characteristics – the nature of the interactions between the constituent parts and the methods required for separation – clearly distinguish the two.
+Even so, don't forget to remember that complex substances can be mixtures of compounds.
+To give you an idea, many natural materials like wood are complex mixtures containing a variety of organic compounds.

 Q: How can I tell if a substance is a mixture or a compound?